yashpra1010/ecommerce-web-app/README.md

-# ecommerce-web-app
+# SwiftCart (Backend)
-Ecommerce website using MERN Stack
+SwiftCart is an ecommerce website.
+This repo consists of backend using NodeJS + ExpressJS